rpodols/goose.net/README.md

  [Click here for more license info!](https://choosealicense.com/licenses/mit/)

  ## Tests
- * After following installation instructions (or viewing app using deployed URL), tests can be run by registering on the site as a user, viewing setlists, and adding shows to your stash.
+ * After following installation instructions (or viewing app using deployed URL), tests can be run by registering on the site as a user, viewing setlists, and commenting on them.

  ## Questions
- * Send an email to rdpodols@gmail.com OR treyPUTyourEMAILhere with any questions.
+ * Send an email to rdpodols@gmail.com with any questions.

  ## Link to Project & Screenshot
 Link to deployed application: